Kyrenia

 Kyrenia (Note: Κερύνεια /el/; Girne /tr/) is a city on the northern coast of Cyprus, noted for its historic harbour and castle.
-It is under the de facto control of Northern Cyprus.
+It is under the control of de facto state Northern Cyprus.

 While there is evidence showing that the wider region of Kyrenia has been populated before, Greek myths suggest Kyrenia was founded by the Achaeans Cepheus and Praxandrus who ended up there after the Trojan War.
 The heroes named the new city after their hometown Kyrenia in Achaea, Greece.

 As the town grew prosperous, the Romans established the foundations of its castle in the 1st century AD.
-Kyrenia grew in importance after the 9th century due to the safety offered by the castle, and played a pivotal role under the Lusignan rule as the city never capitulated.
-The castle has been most recently modified by the Venetians in the 15th century, but the city surrendered to the Ottoman Empire in 1571.
+Kyrenia grew in importance after the 9th century due to the safety offered by the castle, and played a pivotal role under Lusignan rule as the city never capitulated.
+The castle was most recently modified by the Venetians in the 15th century.
+The city surrendered to the Ottoman Empire in 1571.